Python Tooling Explained

 Why did uv originally use Hatch as a build backend?

-uv originally defaulted to Hatchling as its build backend because it was modern, standards-compliant, and had minimal dependencies.
-Since July 2025, uv_build is the default.
+uv used Hatchling for its modern, standards-compliant design.
+Since July 2025, uv_build is default.

 Why doesn't Python just fix packaging?